wolpert/svarm/README.md

 also is easier, but of course, AWS hides that complexity with its oncall staff.
 So building a self-sustaining cluster where the operator only has to add nodes or instances to it seemed like a fun project.

+### Why Svarm?

+The project is designed so many servers can work together to achieve a highly scalable datastore... one that scales linearly.
+The data nodes themselves can grow and shrink as needed by the collective.
+'Swarming' is how I pictur the nodes working together.
+Svarm is the Swedish word for 'swarm' and was available to register.
+So... there you go.